 Detect Spam Links: Cleaning and Optimizing Your Link Profile

-In the ever-evolving landscape of SEO, backlinks remain one of the most important ranking signals.
+In the changing landscape of SEO, backlinks remain one of the most important ranking signals.
 However, not all links are beneficial.
 A poorly managed backlink profile can result in search engine penalties, lower rankings, and even loss of trust from users and algorithms alike.

 Regular link audits help you ensure that your backlink profile supports your SEO goals.
 In this guide, we’ll walk through a step-by-step process for auditing your link profile, identifying spammy or harmful links, checking indexing status, analyzing anchor text usage, and using third-party tools to enhance link quality evaluations.